garlyngailgaray/onlinePortfolio/README.md

 # Personal Portfolio Website

-A modern, responsive portfolio website built with HTML, CSS, JavaScript, and PHP.
+A modern, responsive portfolio website built with HTML, CSS, and JavaScript.

 ## 🚀 Features